teaching-on-testbeds/teaching-on-testbeds.github.io/_posts/2023-09-10-wireshark-and-tcpdump.md

 layout: post
 title: Wireshark and tcpdump
 author: Fraida Fund
-tags: [geni, cloudlab, fabric, chameleon, networking]
+tags: [cloudlab, fabric, chameleon, networking, security]
 ---

 In this experiment you will practice using tcpdump and Wireshark, two software applications for packet capture and packet analysis.